 It isn’t about Alibaba in 2017 but about what it was in 1999 when Jack Ma went on to the street and asked about 30 people if they knew Alibaba and thought to himself ‘this is the name!’ for people’s knowledge about ‘Ali Baba’ from the Arabic literature One Thousand and One Nights was appealing.

-From China’s WeChat with over 900 million monthly users to India’s Thyrocare that has 1122 outlets across India, Bangladesh, Nepal and the Middle East, Asia is the home to many successful businesses that were once a person or a group of a person dreaming big.
-India and China, two big contributors to the world economy and mansion to many startups that turned into billion dollar companies and the neighboring nations that got inspired by these two and awakened young minds towards innovation have been the well-portrayed story in the book of startups.
+From China’s WeChat with over 900 million monthly users to India’s Thyrocare which has 1122 outlets across India, Bangladesh, Nepal and the Middle East, Asia is the home to many successful businesses that were once a person or a group of people dreaming big.
+India and China, two big contributors to the world economy and mansion to many startups that turned into billion-dollar companies and the neighboring nations that got inspired by these two and awakened young minds towards innovation have been the well-portrayed story in the book of startups.

 In countries like India, the government itself has been running startup campaigns for a couple of years now.
 Though statistics suggest that the campaign failed to give the desired number of startups in 2016, falling 67% from the previous year, the year 2015 had a rise of 87% according to Tracxn, an analytics firm that tracks startups.
-It is a bad news for India because it is predicted to replace China as the most populated nation by 2022, which will hold hands with unemployment and poverty if more and more jobs are not created.
-Startups and newly formed projects can be the light at the end of the tunnel if India continues to support startups like Flipkart, SnapDeal, and the controversial Ola which will employ people in the enterprise creating jobs and adding different skills in their job descriptions.
+It is bad news for India because it is predicted to replace China as the most populated nation by 2022, which will hold hands with unemployment and poverty if more and more jobs are not created.
+Startups and newly formed projects can be the light at the end of the tunnel if India continues to support startups like Flipkart, SnapDeal, and the controversial Ola which will employ people in the enterprise by creating jobs and adding different skills in their job descriptions.

-Wechat from China is a successful messaging app but it was started as a project at Tencent Guangzhou Research and Project Center in October 2010 had over 889 million monthly active users in 2016 and in 2017 it was reported that more than half of WeChat’s users spend over 90 minutes a day on the app.
-This is a one success story that will pump the adrenaline in young mind’s veins and make them google ‘How to start a successful business?’
+Wechat from China is a successful messaging app but it was started as a project at Tencent Guangzhou Research and Project Center in October 2010 and had over 889 million monthly active users in 2016 and in 2017 it was reported that more than half of WeChat’s users spend over 90 minutes a day on the app.
+This is one success story that will pump the adrenaline in young minds’ veins and make them google ‘How to start a successful business?’

 Success stories are the sweet part of the fruit but it’s the bitter part that pulls the innovator’s leg.
 Statistics show that most startups fail and shut down in the first two years.
-A learning conducted by the IBM Institute for Business Value and Oxford Economics found that 90% of Indian startups fail within the first five years and the reason being ‘lack of innovation’.
-The study also surveyed venture capitalists and 77% of them believe that Indian startups lack new business model and innovation.
+Learning conducted by the IBM Institute for Business Value and Oxford Economics found that 90% of Indian startups fail within the first five years and the reason being ‘lack of innovation’.
+The study also surveyed venture capitalists and 77% of them believe that Indian startups lack a new business model and innovation.
 Apart from innovation, other reasons found were the lack of skilled manpower and funding.